General

 If you take a distribution as a cash payout, then the taxable withdrawal amount is subject to federal withholding and applicable state income tax withholding.
 Some exceptions may apply.
 If your distribution is a direct rollover to another qualified plan, the withdrawal amount is not subject to tax withholdings.
 Note: If you have Roth contributions, earnings may be subject to tax withholding.
 See your tax advisor for more information.

 Expedited delivery options vary by plan.
 If available, when requesting a distribution or loan on the employee website, you may select to add expedited delivery option.
 Once the withdrawal is submitted and in process, you can no longer add the option to the request.
+Additional fee may apply.

 Once your employer updates your status to Terminated, you can request a distribution or rollover one of two ways.
 The preferred method is to request a distribution online via your employee website by navigating to Plans > Distributions > Withdrawals.
 Alternatively, if it's required by your plan, you can request a Distribution Form from your employer or Ascensus Participant Services to complete and return as instructed.